 You may request to have your exam rescored only if you failed the MCCQE Part I. If you received a pass result, you are not eligible for the rescoring service.

-Rescoring your examination is unlikely to change your final MCCQE Part I result, as your results are verified at least twice before they are sent to you.
+Rescoring your examination is unlikely to change your final MCCQE Part I result because your results are verified at least twice before they are sent to you.
 If you still wish to have your MCCQE Part I rescored, you need to follow the steps below within six weeks of the date indicated on your SOR:

-- Send us a message through your physiciansapply.ca account using MCCQE Part I Rescore in the subject line.
+1. Send us a message through your physiciansapply.ca account using MCCQE Part I rescore in the subject line.

-There are three possible outcomes from the rescoring process:
+There are two possible outcomes from the rescoring process:

-- No change in your MCCQE Part I score
+- No change in your MCCQE Part I final result

 - Increase in your MCCQE Part I total score plus a change in your final result from fail to pass

-If there is an improvement in your MCCQE Part I score, you will receive a refund of the rescoring fee.
-A new SOR and SFR will also be uploaded to your physiciansapply.ca account.
+If there is a change in your final result, you will receive a refund of the rescoring fee.
+A new SOR and SIR will also be uploaded to your physiciansapply.ca account.